The adventure of a lifetime for you and your camera.

 Have you hosted workshops in the past?

 Yes.
-Jason has been hosting workshops professionally for four years.
+Jason has been hosting workshops professionally for five years.
 His events have a perfect track record with safety of participants in each type of workshop, including severe weather.
-There has never been an incident of any kind.
+There has never been a major incident of any kind.

 What is the difference between a "Workshop" and an "Adventure"?

 You may have noticed some events are labeled as "workshops" and others as "adventures".
 Attending either photographic workshops or adventures is a great way to make leaps and bounds with both your shooting and editing work.
 The difference is workshops are typically in one or two general areas, whereas we may cross great distances for adventures.
 Workshops are planned to the "t", while with adventures conditions and opportunities dictate where our journey takes us next.

 What can I expect at one of your workshops?